wenley/FactorioFormulas/README.md

 * **Tick** = A unit of time equal to 0.5 seconds.
 Created for convenience since many early game recipes only take 0.5 seconds.
 * **Building** = Catch-all term for all production facilities.
 Includes assembly machines, chemical plants, and offshore pumps.

 Note that I abbreviate many items' names relative to the in-game name.
-For example, `Copper Cable` becomes `coil`, `Electronic Circuit` becomes `circuit`, and `Red Science Pack` becomes `science_1`.
-Hopefully all the names are still immediately obvious, but I apologize in advance for any confusion.
+For example, `Copper Cable` becomes `cable`, `Electronic Circuit` becomes `circuit`, and `Red Science Pack` becomes `science_1`.
+Hopefully all the names are still immediately clear.

 ## Usage